callpraths/callpraths.github.io/_drafts/geo-geos-perf.md

 ## Comparisons

-I found that _geo_ performs better than _geos_ for all operations I benchmarked.
-The QPS ratio ranges from nearly 1 to 40 for the operations, though whether this difference is practically significant would depend on the application context.
+_geo_ performed better than _geos_ for all operations I benchmarked.
+The QPS ratio ranged from 1 to 40 for the operations.
 This difference in QPS stems from one of two sources:

 - _geo_’s implementation provides better optimization opportunities to the compiler.
 The Rust compiler avoids memory allocations more aggressively and generates more efficient machine code than C++.
+But, as with many compiler optimization benchmarks, [your mileage may vary](#a-note-on-compiler-optimization-settings).
-- _geo_’s algorithms are simpler.
-They entirely avoid costly computations that _geos_ incurs.
+- _geo_’s algorithms are simpler. _geo_ avoids costly computations that _geos_ incurs.

-My analysis supports the [guidance][rust-perf-tips] that it is better to concentrate on algorithmic and data-structure driven performance improvements in your programs over manual micro-tuning – a program that avoids a computation entirely always performs better than one that computes it efficiently.
-It also supports the argument that Rust’s language model provides for better optimization opportunities for the compiler, leading to more efficient machine code than C/C++.
+Ultimately, algorithmic differences lead to larger performance gains, and amplify the performance improvements from compiler optimizations.
+Thus, my analysis supports the guidance that it is [better to concentrate on algorithmic and data-structure driven performance improvements][rust-perf-tips] in your programs over manual micro-tuning – a program that avoids a computation entirely always performs better than one that computes it efficiently.

-But, as with many compiler optimization benchmarks, when it comes to performance benefit simply from using Rust, [your mileage may vary](#a-note-on-compiler-optimization-settings).

 [rust-perf-tips]: https://nnethercote.github.io/perf-book/general-tips.html

 ### Minimum Bounding Rectangle

-The first operation I compare is also the simplest – the computation of the [minimum bounding rectangle][wiki-mbr] of the input geometry.
+The first operation I compare is also the simplest – the computation of the [minimum bounding rectangle][wiki-mbr] of a set of polygons.
 I found that _geo_ and _geos_ perform similarly.
 On average, _geo_ computes 1.4 times as many queries per second as _geos_ (mean from 150 observations with standard deviation of 0.2).

-A visual representation of all 150 observations provides further insight into the observed difference.
+A visual representation of all 150 observations provides further insight into the observed difference:

 {:refdef: style="text-align: center;"}
 ![](/assets/article_images/geo-geos-perf/mbr-qps-ratio.svg)
 {: refdef}

-Observe how the QPS ratio stays above 1.0 for most observations.
-Also observe how the QPS ratio varies to a much larger degree after the first 80 observations.
-It is useful to graph the raw observations to understand this increase in variance.
+Observe how the QPS ratio stays mostly above 1.0 but it varies to a much larger degree after the first 60 observations.
+The increased variance in latter observations is surprising.
+It is useful to graph the raw observations to understand this increase in variance:

 {:refdef: style="text-align: center;"}
 ![](/assets/article_images/geo-geos-perf/mbr-qps.svg)
 {: refdef}

-This graph reveals that not only does the runtime vary more after the first 80 observations, it drops significantly for both crates for the latter observations.
-This is an example of observational drift I had mentioned in the methodology section – an uncontrolled environment factor affected performance of both _geo_ and _geos_ significantly during this benchmark run, but the QPS ratio remains unaffected.
+This graph reveals that not only does the runtime vary more after the first 60 observations, it drops significantly for both crates.
+This is an example of observational drift I mentioned earlier – an uncontrolled environmental factor affected performance of both _geo_ and _geos_ significantly during this benchmark run, but the QPS ratio remained unaffected.
 The variance in the ratio jumps for the latter observations because the QPS for _geo_ varies to a larger degree around its mean than _geos_ for these observations.

 [wiki-mbr]: https://en.wikipedia.org/wiki/Minimum_bounding_rectangle

 #### Root-cause analysis

-To understand the reasons behind the observed performance difference, I profiled both implementations using [linux perf][linux-perf][^4] to estimate the CPU cycles spent in various functions.
+To understand the reasons behind the observed performance difference, I profiled both implementations using [linux `perf`][linux-perf][^4] to estimate the CPU cycles spent in various functions.

-The following (vastly) simplified perf report for geo’s computation shows what you would expect:
+The following (vastly) simplified `perf` report for _geo_’s computation shows what you would expect:

 <pre>
 - 83.42% geo_types::private_utils::get_min_max (inlined)
 - 16.58% &lt;core::iter::adapters::flatten::FlatMap&lt;I,U,F&gt; as core::iter::traits::iterator::Iterator&gt;::next (inlined)
 </pre>

 Most of the CPU cycles are spent inside `geo_types::private_utils::get_min_max`, computing the minimum (and maximum) values of the x- and y-coordinates of all the vertices in the geometry.
-The remaining time is spent inside the implementation of an iterator over all the vertices.
+The remaining CPU cycles are spent iterating over the vertices.

-Contrast the simple perf report for _geo_ with that for _geos_:
+Contrast this simple report with that for _geos_:

 <pre>
 - 89.69% &lt;geos::geometry::Geometry as geos::geometry::Geom&gt;::envelope
-   - 84.02% geos::geom::GeometryFactory::toGeometry
+   - <b>84.02% geos::geom::GeometryFactory::toGeometry</b>
       - 21.57% geos::geom::GeometryFactory::createLinearRing
       - 17.81% geos::geom::GeometryFactory::createPolygon
       - 13.58% geos::geom::DefaultCoordinateSequenceFactory::create
       - 9.42% std::unique_ptr&lt;geos::geom::Geometry, std::default_delete&lt;geos::geom::Geometry&gt; &gt;::unique_ptr&lt;geos::geom::Polygon, std::default_delete&lt;geos::geom::Polygon&gt;, void&gt;
-         3.7% geos::geom::Envelope::getMinY
+         <b>3.7% geos::geom::Envelope::getMinY</b>
 - 10.30% core::ptr::drop_in_place&lt;geos::geometry::Geometry&gt; (inlined)
       - 9.4% geos::geom::Polygon::~Polygon
 </pre>

-Like all perf report snippets in this post, this is a simplified view of a perf report that shows a tree of call-graphs.
-Stack frames deeper in the call-graph are indented further to the right.
+Like all `perf` report snippets in this post, this is a simplified view of a report that shows a tree of call stacks.
+Stack frames deeper in the call graph are indented further to the right.
 Each stack frame is labeled with the fraction of total CPU cycles spent inside the subtree rooted at that node.
-For example, the report above states that 89.67% of the total CPU cycles are spent inside `<geos::geometry::Geometry as geos::geometry::Geom>::envelope` or its children, 84.02% of total CPU cycles are spent in `geos::geom::GeometryFactory::toGeometry` and its children, when called by `<geos::geometry::Geometry as geos::geometry::Geom>::envelope`, and so on.
+For example, the report above states that 89.69% of the total CPU cycles are spent inside `<geos::geometry::Geometry as geos::geometry::Geom>::envelope` or its children, 84.02% of total CPU cycles are spent in `geos::geom::GeometryFactory::toGeometry` and its children, when called by `<geos::geometry::Geometry as geos::geometry::Geom>::envelope`, and so on.

-This perf report indicates that very little time is spent in a computation similar to `geo_types::private_utils::get_min_max` from above (3.7% in `geos::geom::Envelope::getMinY`).
+The report indicates that very little time is spent in a computation similar to `geo_types::private_utils::get_min_max` from above (3.7% in `geos::geom::Envelope::getMinY`).
 Most of the time is instead spent in creating new geometry objects via `geos::geom::GeometryFactory::toGeometry`, and the rest is spent destroying those objects.

-Another look at the input geometries in my experimental setup helps shed light on why memory allocation is the bottleneck in geos computation.
+Another look at the input geometry in my experimental setup helps shed light on why memory allocation is the bottleneck in _geos_ computation.
 The input geometry consists of a collection of polygons.
-The minimum bounding rectangle of the entire geometry is the minimum bounding rectangle of the individual polygons’ minimum bounding rectangles. _geos_ allocates polygons to represent the minimum bounding rectangle of all the polygons in the input, uses those to compute the overall minimum bounding rectangle, and then destroys the intermediate polygons.
-The allocation and deallocation of these temporary polygons easily outweighs the computational cost of computing the minimum and maximum of a few coordinates.

-It is not surprising that memory allocation is the costliest step in _goes_’ computation.
-On the contrary, it is surprising that _geo_ avoids a similar cost.
-A look at the disassembled machine code for _geo_’s implementation reveals the secret:
+The minimum bounding rectangle of the entire geometry is the minimum bounding rectangle of the individual polygons’ minimum bounding rectangles. _geos_ allocates polygons to represent the minimum bounding rectangle of each polygon in the input, uses those to compute the overall minimum bounding rectangle, and then destroys the intermediate polygons.
+The allocation and deallocation of these temporary polygons easily outweighs the cost of computing the minimum and maximum of a few coordinates.
+What is surprising is that _geo_ avoids a similar cost.
+A look at the disassembled machine code for _geo_’s implementation indicates how:

 <pre class="assembly">
 &lt;geo_types::multi_polygon::MultiPolygon&lt;T&gt; as geo::algorithm::bounding_rect::BoundingRect&lt;T&gt;&gt;::bounding_rect()